whittlem/pycryptobot/README.md

 By default, docker-compose will use the config inside `./market/template`.
 We provide this as a template for any market config.

+For each market you want to trade, create a copy of this folder under market.
+Also create either a coinbase.key or binance.key file to each folder depending which trading platform is being used.
-For each market you want to trade, create a copy of this folder under market For example, if you are trading `BTCEUR` and `ETHEUR` your market folder should look like this:
+For example, if you are trading `BTCEUR` and `ETHEUR` your market folder should look like this:

     ├── market